Style and Tone

 Jamulus is “Free and Open Source (FOSS)” (not “free software” or “open source”)

 “Channel” The audio signal as part of a mix.
-“Mute a channel”, “Maximum number of channels” (not “Mute a person”, “Group channels together”).
+“Mute a channel”, “Maximum number of channels”, “Group channels together” (not “Mute a person” becuause one person might be using multiple channels).

 “Person” A human connected to a server (may be on multiple channels).
-“People on the server”, “People who have muted themselves” (not “Musicians”, “Maximum people on the server”)
+“People on the server”, “People who have muted themselves” (not “Musicians” or “Channels”).

 “Server” The general term for the machine that a client connects to.
 Not to be confused with “Directory”.